vidjil/vidjil/doc/server.md

 is now the main constraint** in our environment.

 Depending on the sequencer, files can weigh several GB.
-Depending of the number of users, a full installation's total storage should thus be serveral hundred GB, or even several TB (as of the end of 2023, 10 TB for the public server).
+Depending of the number of users, a full installation's total storage should thus be several hundred GB, or even several TB (as of the end of 2023, 10 TB for the public server).
 We recommend a **RAID setup** of at least **2x2TB** to allow for user files and at least one backup.